tdilauro/Simplified-wiki/BibliographicMetadata.md

 have more favorable usage terms if we scrape the website as a spider rather than going through the API.

+The [SNAP](https://snap.stanford.edu/data/web-Amazon.html) dataset has Amazon user reviews up to March 2013.
+We might be able to use it--I don't know what the terms are.

 ## NYT

 * [Best Sellers API](http://developer.nytimes.com/docs/best_sellers_api/) - Basic historical popularity information.
 Includes links to NYT reviews where appropriate.